COURSEMaster of Leadership and Management (Organisation Dynamics)

 HOW TO APPLY

-Application for the course involves completion of a written form and a face face interview.
+Application for the course involves completion of a written form and an interview.
 All successful applicants will be made a formal offer of place after which they can proceed to enrol.

 Award title Master of Leadership and Management (Organisation Dynamics)